ntsd/go-service/README.md

 If you run the service in Local you can just use [k6](https://github.com/grafana/k6)

-update host inside the `loadtest.js` file then `k6 loadtest.js`
+Update the host inside the `./deployments/loadtest/loadtest.js` file then `k6 ./deployments/loadtest/loadtest.js`.

 If you run the service in Kubernetes, I prefer to use [k6-operator](https://github.com/grafana/k6-operator) to run inside Kubernetes instead.
+Read <https://k6.io/blog/running-distributed-tests-on-k8s/> for installation.

-1. Add configmap from file
+1. Create configmap from file

-`kubectl create configmap loadtest --from-file loadtest.js`
+`kubectl create configmap loadtest --from-file ./deployments/loadtest/loadtest.js --dry-run=client -o yaml > ./deployments/loadtest/configmap.yaml`

 2. Run K6 Operator